zbenmo/yapy3c/docs/part_VI_various.md

 UnboundLocalError: local variable 'a' referenced before assignment
 ```

-A possible solution is to implicitly declare *a* to be 'nonlocal':
+A possible solution is to explicitly declare *a* to be 'nonlocal':

 ``` py
 a = 3